TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-aadip-try.md

     cloudEnvironments="public"
 />

-# How to get Identity Protection?
+# How to get Identity Protection

 Azure AD Identity Protection is a feature of Enterprise Mobility + Security E5 edition.